Wisdom Teeth Removal

 Irritated GumsYour gums may begin to swell, turn red, and cause discomfort if they are being irritated by wisdom teeth.
 This disruption can also lead to gum disease.

-Often, there is not enough room in your bite for third molars to grow in.
+Often, there is not enough room in your jaw for third molars to grow in.
 Your teeth may begin to shift out of alignment once these teeth finally erupt.

 Wisdom Tooth Removal Is Highly Recommended

-While not every patient experiences complications or makes the decision to remove their wisdom teeth, Dr. Anderson highly recommends it for most patients.
 Despite your lack of symptoms now, wisdom teeth may cause issues down the line.
-Waiting to remove wisdom teeth can leave you at risk of infection if they do become impacted, misalignment if overcrowding occurs, or gum disease due to difficulty maintaining proper hygiene.
-Left untreated, these issues can lead to tooth loss, which will restorative treatments like dental implants.
-Because dental implant treatment is more expensive than wisdom tooth removal, undergoing surgery now can actually save you time, money, and discomfort in the long run.
+Waiting to remove wisdom teeth can leave you at risk of infection if they do become impacted.
+It can also result in misalignment if overcrowding occurs, or gum disease due to difficulty maintaining proper hygiene.
+Bone tissue in the jaw can also deteriorate due to resulting cysts.
+Left untreated, these issues can lead to tooth loss, which will necessitate restorative treatments like dental implants.
+Because dental implant treatment is more expensive than wisdom tooth removal, undergoing oral surgery now can actually save you time, money, and discomfort in the long run.

 If you are hesitant, Dr. Anderson and his team can answer any questions you may have about the procedure.